 Is your available time more sporadic and not as frequent?

 It’s easy to get caught up in the excitement of an idea for a side project only to realize pretty quickly that you simply don’t have the time needed to make it work.
 It’s better to consider those time limitations before getting started and chose a side project that will fit with the amount of time that you have available.

 Along with the previous point, on-going time requirements should also be considered.
 For example, you may have time available right now to create a WordPress theme or plugin to sell, but will you have the time for on-going support and updates that will be required?
 The more limitations that exist on your time, the more you should consider projects with a reduced need for on-going time commitments.

 For example, designing and selling an icon set will lead to a small amount of customer service emails, and most of the requests you do receive will be things like answering basic questions or helping people who may have issues with downloads or payments.
 Selling website templates, WordPress themes, or plugins will likely bring far more customer service requests, and many of them will involve more time and effort on your part to research and solve.

-In general, things like stock graphics and e-books are good for designers who don’t expect to have much time available for ongoing support and service.
+In general, things like stock graphics, printables, and e-books are good for designers who don’t expect to have much time available for ongoing support and service.
 And things like templates, plugins, blogs, community websites, an online courses are good opportunities if the need for on-going support is not a problem.

-4. Set Aside Time Each Week
+Set Aside Time Each Week

 Setting aside the time needed for your side project is important.
 If you’re working a full-time job or freelancing full-time you’ll probably need to set aside some time during evenings or weekends to focus on the side project.
 Most people, myself included, struggle to get things done on side projects if time is not designated specifically for that purpose.